OpenData-tu/documentation/Introduction.md

 ### Team

 Highly diverse team of 7 master's students.
 Diversity and heterogeneity on many factors: nationality (and by extension native languages), amount of previous professional experience,
+* English was the lingua franca for team communication

 ### Development processes
 * stripped-down Scrum approach